 A few years ago, Elon Musk announced the availability of Tesla’s new solar roof.
 These solar roofs are made to be as low profile and tasteful as any modern shingles; their attractive panels offer roofs from sleek modern to French slate.
 The solar panels are hidden in a pane of glass which contains a hydrographic coloring--a process that uses water to apply printed designs-- to provide texture and the look of more traditional shingles.

-But, these shingles must not only look good, like all solar panels, they must be tough enough to withstand elemental threats.
+But, these shingles must not only look good, like all solar panels, but they must also be tough enough to withstand elemental threats.

 For more information on what steps to take to actually get to the root cause of adhesion and cleanliness issues, read our guide to reexamining your process holistically.
 The “Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers” eBook is a step-by-step handbook for eradicating adhesion failure from the ground up.